 in ecology and systematic biology from Cal Poly (2007).
 Cate was responsible for collecting and analyzing samples

-to describe the variability of water quality parameters in San Francisco Bay and Sacramento-San Joaquin Delta.
+to describe the variability of water quality parameters in San Francisco Bay-Delta.
 She also

 Michael Schwartz was on our project from 1996-1999.
 He has a BS in geological sciences from Cornell University (1996).
 Mike was webmaster/architect, database administrator, and server admin - he built the